dwyl/technical-glossary/README.md

 ### What?

 A technical glossary for key words.
-These definitions are by no means exhaustive but aim to be easy to understand and bite-sized for quick access.
+These definitions are deliberately succinct, they aim to be easy to understand and bite-sized for quick access.

 ### How?